Oladipupo-Erinle/US-SUPERSTORE/README.md

-# US-SUPERSTORE
+## US-SUPERSTORE
-## Introduction
+# Introduction
-The report centers around a US Superstore, offering a comprehensive review of its sales performance over a four-year period **(2015-2018)**.
-Identifying the key drivers of growth and potential factors contributing to losses is essential for the store's continuous sales improvement and steady progress.
-Sales reporting plays a pivotal role in extracting valuable insights and assessing the efficacy of the strategies implemented in the store's operations.
-This dataset was chosen to analyze and gain insights into the various factors that impact the Superstore's ongoing success.
+This report is an extensive analysis of the performance of US Superstore, presenting a thorough analysis of its sales performance from 2014 to 2018.
+It is crucial to identify the main growth drivers and potential factors that may lead to losses to ensure the store's consistent sales improvement and steady advancement.
+Sales reporting plays a pivotal role in extracting valuable insights and evaluating the effectiveness of the store's operational strategies.
+The selected dataset allows for an in-depth analysis to gain insights into the diverse factors influencing the ongoing success of the Superstore.

 ![](store.png)

-## Problem statement
+# Problem statement
 The project intends to answer pertinent business questions that will share more light on the areas that US Superstore management will be interested in

 1. # Profitability Performance Analysis: